qcri-social/AIDR/Common.md

 # Technologies

-This is implemented as a Java EE application.
+This is implemented as a Java EE application, using the following libraries:

-* Jackson 1.9.13 (JSON processor wrapper for backward compatibility)
+* [Jackson](http://jackson.codehaus.org/) 1.9.13 (JSON processor wrapper for backward compatibility)
 * FasterXML (JSON processor wrapper) -- (why not GSON?
 ChaTo)

 # Module Dependencies